OpenClaw VPS Requirements: What Server Specs Do You Need?

 | Test deployment | 25-40 GB |

-| Personal always-on deployment | 40–80 GB |
+| Personal always-on deployment | 40-80 GB NVMe |

-| Browser automation, files, media, and logs | 80–160 GB |
+| Browser automation, files, media, and logs | 80-160 GB NVMe |

-| Team use or long-term archive | 160+ GB or attached block storage |
+| Team use or long-term archive | 160+ GB NVMe or attached block storage |

 Does OpenClaw Need a GPU?

-A modern Linux distribution is the best choice for OpenClaw VPS deployments.
-Ubuntu 24.04 LTS is a strong default because it is widely supported, familiar to many developers, and works well with Docker-based server workflows.
-Debian-based distributions are also a good option for users who prefer a leaner base system.
+A modern Linux distribution is the best choice for OpenClaw VPS hosting.
+Ubuntu 24.04 LTS is a practical default because it is widely supported, familiar to developers, and works well with Docker Engine and Docker Compose v2.

 Docker Requirements for OpenClaw

-- Docker Engine or Docker Desktop
+- Docker Engine or Docker Desktop.

-- Docker Compose v2
+- Docker Compose v2.

-- At least 2 GB RAM for image builds
+- At least 2 GB RAM for image builds.

-- Enough disk space for images, containers, logs, and workspace data
+- Enough disk space for images, containers, logs, and workspace data.

-- Firewall rules for any exposed services
+- Firewall rules for any exposed services.

-- Regular updates for Docker, OpenClaw, and the operating system
+- Regular updates for OpenClaw, Docker, and the operating system.

 Network and Bandwidth Requirements

-For best results, choose a VPS provider with reliable network connectivity, clear bandwidth terms, DDoS protection options, and data center locations near your users, APIs, or target regions.
+For best results, choose a VPS provider with reliable connectivity, clear bandwidth terms, DDoS protection options, and data center locations near your users, APIs, or target regions.

 Security Requirements for OpenClaw on a VPS